 A number of federal and state initiatives addressing the issues of the California electric power industry are also ongoing and may result in restructuring of various markets in California and elsewhere.
-Discussions in California and other states have ranged from threats of re-regulation to suspension of plans to move forward with deregulation.
 Allegations have also been made that the wholesale price increases resulted from the exercise of market power and collusion of the power generators and sellers, such as Williams.
 These allegations have resulted in multiple state and federal investigations as well as the filing of class-action lawsuits in which Williams is a named defendant.
-In May 2001, the Department of Justice commenced an antitrust investigation relating to an agreement between a subsidiary of Williams and AES Southland alleging that the agreement limits the expansion of electric generating capacity at or near the AES Southland plants that are subject to a long-term tolling agreement between Williams and AES.
-In connection with that investigation, the Department of Justice issued a Civil Investigative Demand to Williams requesting answers to certain interrogatories and the production of documents.
-Williams is cooperating with the investigation.
 Most of these initiatives, investigations and proceedings are in their preliminary stages and their likely outcome cannot be estimated.
 There can be no assurance that these initiatives, investigations and proceedings will not have an adverse effect on Williams' results of operations or financial condition.
+THE SUCCESS OF WILLIAMS' OIL AND GAS EXPLORATION AND PRODUCTION BUSINESSES IS DEPENDENT ON FACTORS WHICH CANNOT BE PREDICTED WITH CERTAINTY.